Welcome to today's edition of the Rush 24-7 podcast.

 They weren't interested in it.

-Uh this is just the latest example of how Reed, under pressure from liberal wacko kooks to do more to stop the war, is going on the attack against President Bush and his military leaders.
+This is just the latest example of how Reed, under pressure from liberal wacko kooks to do more to stop the war, is going on the attack against President Bush and his military leaders.

-Uh now what's especially egregious about this.
+Now, what's especially egregious about this?

-Uh is it any surprise he did this in an interview with liberal bloggers and not drive by media reporters?
+From criticizing the war to now criticizing the troops and the military leaders, is it any surprise he did this in an interview with liberal bloggers and not drive-by media reporters?

 They have to shut up.

-They uh they can't say one word about this.
+They can't say one word about this.

-Now, this is flag day.
+Now, this is Flag Day.

-June 14th is flag day, and while most of us raise the red, white, and blue, Nancy Pelosi and Dingy Harry have raised once again the white flag.
+And while most of us raise the red, white, and blue, Nancy Pelosi and Dingy Harry have raised once again the white flag.

-They surrender, they proclaim defeat.
+They proclaim defeat.

 The thing is, it's really debatable as to whether the surges fail.